Treatment of Bruxism

-Bruxism is extreme clenching or grinding of the teeth.
-This can occur in both adults and children during sleep or while awake.
+Bruxism is extreme clenching or grinding of the teeth, which can occur in both adults and children, during sleep or whilst awake.
 If left untreated, bruxism can lead to permanent damage of the teeth and jaw joints.

 Bruxism can be caused by:

 - Physical stress such as nutritional deficiencies, illness, and dehydration